denocris/cifar10-CNN-TensorFlow-Estimators/README.md

 $: python cifar10_5cnn.py
 ```

-Unfortunately the training was done on my laptop CPU (2,5 GHz Intel Core i5).
+Unfortunately, the training was done on my laptop CPU (2,5 GHz Intel Core i5).
 At the moment I do not have GPUs at my disposal.

 Some details about the training:

 * Training dataset size = 40000, test dataset size = 10000;
 * Images are in channels_last format (better for CPU);
-* Every layer has ReLu activation function;
+* Every layer has a ReLu activation function;
 * learning_rate = 0.0007 exponentially decaying every 10 epochs, batch_size = 256;
 * Loss function is the Softmax-Cross-Entropy;
 * dropout_rate = 0.4 (only in TRAIN mode);

+In model_1, the four convolutional layers have $[32,64,96,64]$ respectively.
+Its fully connected layer has units$=1024$.

+In model_2, the four convolutional layers have $[32,64,64,32]$ respectively.
+Its fully connected layer has units$=512$.
+This model was built in order to test a less complex model (less parameters).

 ### STEP THREE: Visualize results on TensorBoard